Phil Coulson: S.H.I.E.L.D. vol. 3

 In July 2014 at San Diego Comic-Con, Marvel Comics announced an ongoing series titled S.H.I.E.L.D., to be set in the mainstream Marvel Universe, and written by Mark Waid, beginning December 2014.
 The series is led by Coulson, and sees the canonical introduction of characters that originated from Agents of S.H.I.E.L.D, to which Waid said, "This is our chance to introduce a lot of the other characters into the Marvel Universe, and give them the Marvel Universe spin."
 Waid described the series as "done-in-one.
 Coulson and his team have a mission, and if we need someone for a mission, everyone in the Marvel Universe is available as a potential Agent."
 In this series, Coulson is the Supreme Commander of Special Operations for S.H.I.E.L.D. under Maria Hill.

 Deadpool vol. 6

 He has appeared in Deadpool, assisting S.H.I.E.L.D. agent Preston and paying Deadpool for his earlier services to S.H.I.E.L.D.
+During the Secret Empire event, Coulson discovers that Captain America, who had been replaced by an alternate version that was a Hydra Sleeper Agent, was involved with a Chitauri invasion of Earth.
+To silence him, Rodgers orders Deadpool to kill him.